ziishaned/learn-regex/README.md

 ### 4.1 Positive Lookahead

 The positive lookahead asserts that the first part of the expression must be followed by the lookahead expression.
 The returned match only contains the text that is matched by the first part of the expression.
-To define a positive lookahead braces are used and within those braces question mark with equal sign is used like this `(?=...)`.
-Lookahead expression is written after the equal sign inside braces.
+To define a positive lookahead, parentheses are used.
+Within those parentheses, a question mark with equal sign is used like this: `(?=...)`.
+Lookahead expression is written after the equal sign inside parentheses.
 For example, the regular expression `(T|t)he(?=\sfat)` means: optionally match lowercase letter `t` or uppercase letter `T`, followed by letter `h`, followed by letter `e`.
-In braces we define positive lookahead which tells regular expression engine to match
+In parentheses we define positive lookahead which tells regular expression engine to match
 `The` or `the` which are followed by the word `fat`.

 <pre>